pipeli18ne/RFC/02-library.md

 > Note: locale detection logic will be configured in the `.piepli18ne.config.ts` file

-The next file still runs on the server, so we can access the `locals` object an use the translation function from there.
+The next file still runs on the server, so we can access the `locals` object and use the translation function from there.
 But then we need to pass the `locale` to the next rendering steps.

 _+layout.server.ts_
 ```diff